 Metro-level food costs are derived by calculating population-weighted averages of the meal costs for the counties that constitute each metro area.

 For the remaining missing counties and states (New Mexico, Indiana, and the majority of counties in Alaska, we use the CCAoA “price of care” reports, which report data at the state level for all 50 states and DC.
 Since there is some variation in quality and recency in certain states, we calculate the average reported state level costs from all of the “price of care reports from 2014 to 2022.
 To adjust child care costs to the county level, we create a ratio of the county-level costs of rent for two-, three-, and four-bedroom apartments to the population-weighted state average of the same costs.
 We then adjust 50 percent of the child care costs using this ratio to estimate the variation in child care costs by county.
 We find this method to be theoretically sound because rental costs are a significant portion of the cost of running a child care operation (whether center-based or home-based), and variations in rents are also a reasonable proxy for variations in costs of living in general and therefore of wage differences within the state.
 Furthermore, on an empirical level, we find a similar range of estimated costs as well as a high correlation between our county-level estimates and those provided in the CCAoA report.
 If a metro area is in multiple states, we use a metro area population-weighted average of the counties within the metro area to come up with a single number for the metro area.
-All costs are inflated to 2020 dollars using the consumer price index (CPI) for child care and nursery school for all urban consumers (BLS 2021b).
+All costs are inflated to 2023 dollars using the consumer price index (CPI) for child care and nursery school for all urban consumers (BLS 2024b).

 We calculate our child care costs for our family types based on the following assumptions: